northle/docs/docs/1.x/basics/configuration.md

 # Configuration

-App configuration in Norther is stored in two main files: `src/main.ts` and `.env`.
+App configuration in Northle is stored in two main files: `src/main.ts` and `.env`.

 ## Environment Settings

-The default Norther project contains a `.env` file.
+The default Northle project contains a `.env` file.
 This is the place where database credentials and environment-specific settings should be stored.
-Norther automatically reads all `.env` variables.
+Northle automatically reads all `.env` variables.
 The default `.env` file looks like this:

 ```
 DEVELOPMENT=true